Everything You Need to Know About the Land Transfer Tax

 In short, you, like most homebuyers, can expect to pay the Land Transfer Tax when closing your transaction.
 There’s nothing for you to do: your lawyer will add it to the closing costs.

 Otherwise, you will receive an invoice through the mail, usually within the first month following the closing date.
-The Land Transfer Tax is typically payable immediately upon reception of the invoice, and can not be paid in installments.
+The Land Transfer Tax is typically payable immediately upon reception of the invoice, and can not be paid in instalments.
 That being said, don’t forget to plan for this additional expense when shopping for a property.